 Eye Exams & Vision Wellness

-Located in the heart of downtown Kelowna, Dr. Walker & Dr. Folk are available for daytime and evening appointments.
+Located in the heart of downtown Kelowna, Dr. Walker is passionate about preventative eye care.
 Our patients appreciate that we take the time to listen to their individual concerns, answer their questions and teach them about their eye health.
-A Vision Wellness Assessment includes a thorough eye health check, retinal imaging, an assessment of the options for eyeglasses or contact lenses if needed and recommendations to promote healthy eyes.
-Our Optometrists have a special interest in protecting and maintaining optimal visual health through a variety of factors that include lifestyle and nutrition.
+A Vision Wellness Assessment includes a thorough eye health check (including high resolution, ultra wide field retinal imaging and OCT with the Optos Monaco) and a thorough assessment and discussion of the best visual solution for you.
+Dr. Walker has a special interest in protecting and maintaining optimal visual health through a variety of factors that include lifestyle and nutrition.
 Our lifestyle recommendations can be particularly helpful in the prevention and management of a number of common eye conditions, such as Dry Eye, Cataracts, and Macular Degeneration.
-We provide thorough eye examinations and are passionate about educating patients how to keep their eyes healthy for life!
+Dr. Walker provides thorough eye examinations and is passionate about educating patients how to keep their eyes healthy for life!

 Recommended Eye Exam Frequency